apache/brooklyn-ui/README.md

 This is Docker bug: https://github.com/docker/for-mac/issues/2296.

-Try rerunning the build from the failed module (but this will not always work).
+Try to run the build again from the failed module (but this will not always work).
 For example:

 ```bash
 pushd ui-modules/app-inspector